 Marijuana and/or Cannabis - also know as weed, pot, hashish, grass, refer, Mary Jane, ganja and more.

-Marijuana use - refers to the ingestion, inhalation, or the topical use of marijuana.
+Cannabis use - refers to the ingestion, inhalation, or the topical use of cannabis.
 See Methods of Use section to learn more about what each of these entails.

 THC - stand for Tetrahydrocannabinol.
 THC is one of the two main chemicals in marijuana and is responsible for the high.
 More information in the THC vs. CBD section below.

 CBD - stands for Cannabidiol.
-CBD calms the nervous system and is responsible for many of the medicinal properties of marijuana.
+CBD calms the nervous system and is responsible for many of the medicinal properties of cannabis.
 More information in the THC vs. CBD section below.

 Buds - refer to the plant appendage that contains the majority of the THC.
 Buds are on unfertilized female plants and appear during the flowering stage of the plant's life.